Frontier Regional School: Fall sports

 Football - The Frontier Red Hawks are a part of the Intercounty League.
 The team has a rivalry with opposing team Mohawk.
 The rivalry dates back to when the teams faced on Veterans Day, starting back in 1934, when Frontier was known as Deerfield High School, and Mohawk as Arms Academy.
 The team is a four-time MIAA Western Massachusetts Champion, with its most recent coming in the 2006 season.

 Soccer - The boys' soccer team is part of the Schmid Division and competes in MIAA Division II Soccer.
 Before 2001, they had not had a winning season since their inception in the early 1990s.
 Since 2001, the boys' soccer team has built a program that has consistently been at the top of the McGrath South table and was a No. 1 seed in the Division III tournament for three seasons (2007–2009).

 Cross Country - The 2013 boys' cross country team went undefeated and won their league title for the first time in school history.
 In the 2014 regular season, the team lost to Mohawk Trail Regional High School in the first meet of the season but went undefeated afterwards and came runners up in the league only to Mohawk who went undefeated.
 On November 14, 2015, the boys' cross-country team qualified for the MIAA All-State for the first time in school history.

-Volleyball - The girls' volleyball team have won nine MIAA DIII State Championships, in the 2005, 2006, 2010, 2011, 2012, 2013, 2014, 2015, and 2017 seasons.
-The program has won 17 Western Mass championships.
+Volleyball - The girls' volleyball team have won eleven MIAA DIII State Championships, in the 2005, 2006, 2010, 2011, 2012, 2013, 2014, 2015, 2017, 2019, and 2022 seasons.
+The program has won 18 Western Mass championships.
 Cassidy Stankowski was also selected as the MA Gatorade Player of the Year in 2011 & 2012 and an AVCA All-American.